rosetn/beam/website/src/documentation/dsls/sql/extensions/joins.md

 ## Unbounded JOIN Bounded {#join-unbounded-bounded}

 For this type of `JOIN` bounded input is treated as a side-input by the implementation.

-This means that

- - window/trigger is inherented from upstreams, which should be consistent
+This means that window/trigger is inherented from upstreams.